How Bengaluru is containing the spread of the coronavirus

 - Provision of daily necessities like Milk, Newspaper, Vegetables, Groceries, Bread

-- Products, Meat etc. is to be planned in a manner which takes into account time of

-- requirement of such commodities and if an area/ cluster is large it can be further
+- Products, Meat etc. is to be planned in a manner which takes into account time of requirement of such commodities and if an area/ cluster is large it can be further subdivided for the purpose of supplying essentials.

 Buffer Zone Management:

 - Intensive Buffer Zone will be 1 km radius wherein house to house screening will be done by health authorities.
-Health authorities will conduct active surveillance and
+Health authorities will conduct active surveillance and social distancing measures in the Buffer Zone.

 - Incident Commander of the Containment Zone will be responsible for management of the Buffer Zone as well.